luisfcolon/til/unix/suppress-pushd-popd-output-temporarily.md

 }

 # the code we are executing here
-# use pushd and pop like you normally would
+# use pushd and popd like you normally would

 unset -f pushd
 unset -f popd